Reflections on the philosophy of aesthetics

 Kant thought that through the artist, nature expressed herself.
-Since human beings are themselves a product of nature, this makes sense to me.
+Since human beings are themselves a product of nature, this makes sense.
 This is a profound idea and still potentially of great use in our modern world.
-For example it may be that as our society and its underlying technologies become more complicated, and social and economic change take us further from the simple tribal life in which we evolved, the apparent chaos of modern art might be the reaction of artists to a society in which our souls feel constrained.
+For example it may be that as our society and its underlying technologies become more complicated, and social and economic change takes us further from the simple tribal life in which we evolved, the apparent chaos of modern art might be the reaction of artists to a society in which our souls feel constrained.
 Modern art might be a primal scream against the increasingly constricting world we are building.

 Modern philosophy of aesthetics

 In the twentieth century Dickie suggested that our notions of beauty are in fact socially derived more than from philosophical principle.